prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 {#label_fig:full} **Energy landscape reconstruction of bacteriorhodopsin reveals significant intra-molecule variation in unfolding energy.**  (**A**) A heat map of all force-extension curves used in this work.
 Data within 20nm of the surface are excluded due to surface adhesion. (**B**) The Helmholtz free energy, the red, dashed and dotted line $A(z)$, was corrected [@hummer_free_2010] to obtain the free energy as a function of molecular extension, the black dotted line $\Delta G_0$.
 The derivative and second derivative of the Helmholtz free energy, denoted by a dot, are with respect to extension. (**C**) The $\Delta G_0$ from (B), where the shaded region gives the standard deviation from three non-overlapping subsets of the data in (A).
 ----

-Figure 2 demonstrates the inverse Weierstrass as applied to bacteriorhodopsin.
-Figure 2a is a heatmap of 168 force-extension curves.
-This heatmap represents the ensemble of measurements needed for applying Jarzynski's inequality and the corrections of the inverse Weierstrass transform.
-Figure 2b shows A(z) as obtained by Jarzynski's inequality [@jarzynski_nonequilibrium_1997], as well as the inverse Weierstrass corrections which are functions of A(z), the stiffness $k$, and the temperature.
-The corrections were obtained as in described previously [@hummer_free_2010;@minh_optimized_2008].
+{#ref_fig:full} demonstrates the inverse Weierstrass as applied to bacteriorhodopsin. {#ref_fig:full}a is a heatmap of 168 force-extension curves.
+This heatmap represents the ensemble of measurements needed for applying Jarzynski's inequality and the corrections of the inverse Weierstrass transform. {#ref_fig:full}b shows A(z) as obtained by Jarzynski's inequality [@jarzynski_nonequilibrium_1997], as well as the inverse Weierstrass corrections which are functions of A(z), the stiffness $k$, and the temperature.
+The corrections were obtained as in described previously [@hummer_free_2010;@minh_optimized_2008]. {#ref_fig:full}c represents the free energy of the ED, CB, and A helical pairs of bacteriorhodopsin.

 # DISCUSSION / RESULTS